 - Those of you who’ve seen Girl With The Dragon Tattoo may have noticed the stunning minimalist Villa -> While I watched Girl With The Dragon Tattoo I did wonder to myself if it was an art dept design/build as it was so completely gorgeous but it pre-existed.
 I want to live there.

 - Production Designer Anne Seibel Talks ‘Midnight in Paris’ and Woody Allen -> Honestly, what a dream project that must have been.

 - ‘Confessions Of A Designer’, What Goes On In A Designer’s Mind

 - A Typographer’s Letter to Brad Bird -> Hilarious.
 I can almost hear the writer seething.
 Verdana!?!?
 How dare you Mr. Bird.
 How dare you!

 - The Future of Motion Capture Explained by Jon Favreau and Michael Bay.
 Very funny.
 I too think inanimate objects are next for motion capture.
-If only because now they’ve planted the seed in Michael Bay’s tiny brain.
+If only because now they’ve planted the seed in Michael Bay’s brain.

 - Frustrating.
 How will we know which works in the public domain are re-copyrighted thus not available for Film & TV?